SCREWS First Flights Diode Voltage Drop - To lower voltage of a supply source

 Lots of practice.
 In calm or little wind, practice nose-left circles: Nose down to get forward motion, then full left aileron followed by small amount of left rudder, then aileron neutral, gets smooth banked wide circles.
 Use rudder to control diameter and throttle to maintain altitude, or allow the helicopter to dive close to the ground under the wind.

 Forgot to mention that you always keep moving, crosswind zigzag, or circling back.
 Zigzag picks up speed when you turn.
 Circling back picks up speed downwind after turning into the wind and diving into the wind head-on.
-The...Continue Reading
+The fun part is at...Continue Reading

 Crash and learn